JennEYoon/DeFi-ml/pyfinance/Capital21C/readme.md

  * Make a list of all the ways ML/DS is used in finance & trading.
    - provide some examples on my website for 10 Sigma Risk, offer to work as freelance on these projects.
    - write personal evaluation of usefulness, impact of each application of ML to finance.
+   - Maybe some plotting, esp. interactive geo-plotting, can be used for client interface (Craig's drug overdose case)?
+   - Or in marketing?
+   - Or web client login and security?
+Responsiveness?
+Presentation of ML results?
+Notebooks?
+   - Hummmm

  * PySAL and geosnap -- try to contribute something, documentation or example First Issue, if they have one.
  * Apologize to Eli, and ask him to delete my previous PR attempt.
 Since it failed, wink.